jishnu2021/CloudVault-Pro/Serverside/README.md

 ## CORS Configuration for Production

-To fix CORS issues between the frontend and backend deployments, follow these steps:
+To fix CORS issues between the frontend and backend deployments, especially for the login endpoint, follow these steps:

 ### 1. Environment Variables